Azathothas/Stars/README.md

 - [allanlw/svg-cheatsheet](https://github.com/allanlw/svg-cheatsheet) – A cheatsheet for exploiting server-side SVG processors.
 - [alrra/browser-logos](https://github.com/alrra/browser-logos) – 🗂 High resolution web browser logos
 - [amwalding/wireshark_profiles](https://github.com/amwalding/wireshark_profiles) – Here is my Wireshark Profiles repository.
 These ZIP files contain profiles that can be added to your Wireshark configuration to speed up troubleshooting and packet analysis in Wireshark.
 Please support my work - see the readme.
-- [anandrmedia/heroku-free-alternatives](https://github.com/anandrmedia/heroku-free-alternatives) – Free tier of Heroku Dynos, Postgres and Data for Redis will no longer be available after November 28, 2022.
-Let's find a list of services with a free plan that developers can use as an alternative to Heroku.
-Feel free to submit PRs and improve the list.
 - [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) – List of ngrok/Cloudflare Tunnel alternatives and other tunneling software and services.
 Focus on self-hosting.
 - [aquasecurity/cloud-security-remediation-guides](https://github.com/aquasecurity/cloud-security-remediation-guides) – Security Remediation Guides
 - [arainho/awesome-api-security](https://github.com/arainho/awesome-api-security) – A collection of awesome API Security tools and resources.
 The focus goes to open-source tools and resources that benefit all the community.